Donald Trump raised-fist photographs: Reception and impact

-The photographs have been compared to other historical patriotic images, including Liberty Leading the People (top), The Death of Major Peirson (middle), and Raising the Flag on Iwo Jima (bottom).
+The photographs have been compared to the photo Raising the Flag on Iwo Jima and historical patriotic paintings, including Washington Crossing the Delaware, Liberty Leading the People and The Death of Major Peirson.

 The photographs of Trump were quickly shared widely on the internet, circulated by Republicans and Trump's allies and appeared in internet memes.
 The photos appeared on the front pages of newspapers across the United States, United Kingdom, and Australia.
 Two days after the assassination attempt, Vucci's photos were called "already iconic"; Patrick Witty, a former photo editor at Time, The New York Times, and National Geographic, said "Without question, Evan's photo will become the definitive photo from the [assassination] attempt" because it "captures a range of complex details and emotions in one still image".
 AP customers used two of the photos 4,100 times the day after the shooting, compared to 700–800 times for a typical week's most-used photo.

 Many compared the photographs of Trump to historical patriotic images, most prominently Raising the Flag on Iwo Jima, a 1945 photograph by Joe Rosenthal of U.S. Marines raising the American flag during World War II.
 The New York Times art and culture critic Jason Farago said that Trump's raised fist suggested "fearlessness and indomitability".
 He compared photos of the assassination attempt by Vucci, Mills, Moneymaker, and a Reuters photographer to historical paintings: Liberty Leading the People (1830) of the July Revolution in France by Eugène Delacroix; and The Death of Major Peirson (1783), by John Singleton Copley during the Anglo-French War.

 The photographs were taken as proof, by some, of Trump's strong media instinct, turning a moment of crisis into a display of strength.
 On July 14, the day after the assassination attempt, Trump told The New York Post: "A lot of people say it's the most iconic photo they've ever seen.
 They're right and I didn't die.
 Usually you have to die to have an iconic picture."
 Trump's presidential campaign used images of the assassination attempt to solicit donations.
 In The Daily Telegraph, Roland Oliphant wrote that Trump "could not have looked more like an American hero if he tried", calling Vucci's photos "a product of world-class photojournalism—and also, perhaps, of Trump's innate political instincts."